 Problem Statement and Goals

 With the technologies (instrumentation, expertise, etc.) required to perform and support all aspects of research becoming increasingly sophisticated and subsequently more resource intensive, it becomes increasingly important to share resources.
 In addition, the trend is that research is increasingly interdisciplinary and interconnected and often spanning multiple research groups as well as institutions, further necessitating the need to share resources.
 These trends lead towards a more open science and research process involving the use of open data, open code, annotation, data-intensive science, Open Access, and new forms of collaboration.
 Therefore, the sharing of technical resources and expertise at the institutional as well as the international level is of strategic importance to all researchers.
-The primary impediment to this is the lack of effective tools to do so, which we attempt to address by the development of a marketplace as a service concept for research resources delivered as a SaaS (Software as a Service) solution to simplify and facilitate this.
+The primary impediment to this is the lack of effective tools to do so, which we attempt to address by the development of a marketplace as a service concept for research resources delivered as a Software as a Service (SaaS) solution to simplify and facilitate this.

 The following potential benefits can be expected from developing a marketplace as a service: